axibase/atsd/rule-engine/commands.md

 The command must complete within the timeout value specified in **Settings > Server Properties > system.commands.timeout.seconds**.
 The default timeout is 15 seconds.

-If the command times out, the script process is terminated with a `SIGTERM` flag and the following text is added to the output:
+If the command times out, the script process is stopped with a `SIGTERM` flag and the following text is added to the output:

 ```txt
 Script terminated on timeout: {current timeout value}